I Can't Help Myself (Sugar Pie Honey Bunch): La Toya Jackson version

-"I Can't Help Myself" is a 1995 single by American singer La Toya Jackson, taken from her album Stop in the Name of Love, released by KOCH International.
-The single's B-side, a cover of the Supremes' "Baby Love", is also taken from the album.
+"I Can't Help Myself" was recorded by American singer La Toya Jackson for her ninth studio album Stop in the Name of Love, which consists of Motown covers.
+"I Can't Help Myself" was released as the album's only single in April 1995.
+The single's B-side, a cover of the Supremes' "Baby Love", is also from the album.